 If you’ve been charged with prescription fraud, don’t delay in contacting a criminal defense attorney.
 Your health and possible criminal liability are too important to ignore.
 Having become addicted to prescription drugs may be embarrassing, but you are not alone.
 Criminal charges can lead you to the road to recovery.
 Let us help resolve your charges while you take that first step.

-If you live in Denver, Littleton or Castle Rock, and someone in your family has been charged with prescription fraud, contact the criminal defense lawyers at Robinson & Henry immediately.
-Call 303-688-0944 today for expert representation.
+If you live in Denver, Littleton or Castle Rock, and someone in your family has been charged with prescription fraud, contact our criminal defense lawyers at 303-688-0944 immediately.